eldorabdukhamidov/CNN-for-a-Dog-Identification-App/README.md

 ## CNN for a Dog Identification App

 Welcome to the Convolutional Neural Networks (CNN) project in the AI Nanodegree!
-In this project, you will learn how to build a pipeline that can be used within a web or mobile app to process real-world, user-supplied images.
-Given an image of a dog, your algorithm will identify an estimate of the canine’s breed.
-If supplied an image of a human, the code will identify the resembling dog breed.
+In this project, you can learn how to build a pipeline that can be used within a web or mobile app to process real-world, user-supplied images.
+Given an image of a dog, the algorithm identifies an estimate of the canine’s breed.
+If supplied an image of a human, the code identifies the resembling dog breed.

 ## Libraries utilized

 - **NumPy** - a fundamental package for scientific computing in python
 - **Pandas** - an ease-to-use python library for manipulating data structures and performing data analysis
-- **Jupyter Notebook** - tool that allow the creation of documents with live code
+- **Jupyter Notebook** - a tool that allow the creation of documents with live code
 - **Matplotlib** - a plotting library for the Python programming language and its numerical mathematics extension NumPy.
-- **CV2** - Computer vision and machine learning software library.
+- **CV2** - computer vision and machine learning software library.
 - **TQDM** - a progress bar library with good support for nested loops and Jupyter/IPython notebooks.
 - **PyTorch** - an open source machine learning library
 - **Torchvision** - a package consisting of popular datasets, model architectures, and common image transformations for computer vision.